dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 > **_NOTE_**
 >
 > Be aware that the performance is directly related to the amount of data requested.
-Bigger pages will take more time to return.
+Larger pages will take more time to return.
 #### Request parameters for Organisational Unit selection mode

 The available organisation unit selection modes are explained in the